NICHD-BSPC/intro-rnaseq-hpc/lessons/wk4_lesson02_automating_workflow.md

 ## Learning Objectives:

+-   Learn some principles of automation
 -   Create a reusable and efficient workflow for RNA-seq data analysis using shell scripts

+## Pre-Class Discussion:

+-   Why automate?
+What are the benefits of automation?

+-   What are some tasks - in lab, data analysis or elsewhere in life - that you would like to automate?

-## Automating the analysis path from Sequence reads to Count matrix
+## Automating the analysis path to mapped reads

 Once you have optimized all the tools and parameters using a single sample (likely using an interactive session), you can write a script to run the whole workflow on all the samples in parallel.